 - Caching plugins: A caching plugin is one of the most important tools for improving a website’s performance; this is an important ranking factor in the search engine results.
 Free plugins like W3 Total Cache and ZenCache enable various caching settings as well as the ability to compress source codes and scripts.
 You can find out whether the loading speed of the site has improved or whether further optimization measures are possible by using tools like PageSpeed Insights.

 - Theme: One of the bonuses of WordPress is the large selection of free plugins, extensions, and themes, although the latter aren’t always optimized for the search engine.
-If you want to optimize your WordPress for SEO, you should start off with choosing a suitable theme.
+If you want to optimize your WordPress for SEO, you should start off with choosing a suitable search engine-friendly theme.
 It’s worthwhile investing a bit of money for this.
 Even if you’re on a tight budget, you can buy themes that have been optimized by developers for search engine indexes.
 The user also benefits from support and regular updates.

 Increase your website's visibility with the IONOS rankingCoach!